Frequently Asked Questions

 Is LNG safe and environmentally friendly?LNG is clear, odorless, colorless, noncorrosive, noncombustible and nontoxic.
 If exposed to air, LNG quickly vaporizes back to its gaseous state and, since it is lighter than air, quickly rises into the atmosphere.
 LNG leaves no polluting residue after vaporizing and thus requires no cleanup.

 A further benefit of the natural gas liquefaction process is that it allows natural gas to be shipped and stored safely and economically to markets throughout the world.

 LNG has been safely handled for several decades, with LNG vessels making more than 100,000 journeys free of major accidents or safety problems.
 The LNG industry is highly regulated by the Federal Energy Regulatory Commission (FERC), the Department of Transportation, the U.S. Coast Guard, the Department of Homeland Security and other agencies to ensure that vessels, facilities and personnel provide and deliver safe operations and transport.

 Safety is a critical component to Venture Global LNG’s operations.
 The company safety protocol has been built to exceed even the strictest government regulations and will ensure that its LNG is a reliable and safe fuel source for all customers.

 Is the U.S. in an ideal position to export liquefied natural gas?

-By taking advantage of highly efficient, modular, mid-scale LNG liquefaction technology, Venture Global will be able to produce and export LNG with lower capital costs and increased operating flexibility and efficiency.
+By taking advantage of highly efficient, modular, mid-scale LNG liquefaction technology, Venture Global will be able to produce and export US natural gas with lower capital costs and increased operating flexibility and efficiency.
 And as one of the lowest-cost providers of LNG in the world, Venture Global is positioned to be a long-term producer of LNG.